Ginden/pogo/grunt-rockets/artifacts/no-mega.md

 * **Venusaur (Shadow)** using _Razor Leaf_ (76%)
 ----
 # Highest DPS by damage type
-All Pokemon are normalized to performance of Palkia (Shadow) using Dragon Tail
+All Pokemon are normalized to neutral damage of Palkia (Shadow) using Dragon Tail

 ### Highest **bug** (🪲) fast move damage: